jaantollander/masters-thesis/content/21_puhti.md

 Puhti separates its file system into *storage areas*, such that each storage area has a dedicated directory.
 It shares the same Lustre file system across *home*, *projappl*, and *scratch* storage areas with different uses and quotas.

-- *Home* is intended for storing personal data and configuration files with a default quota of 10 GB and 100 000 files per user.
+- *Home* is intended for storing personal data and configuration files with a fixed quota of 10 GB and 100 000 files per user.

 - *Projappl* is intended for storing project-specific application files such as compiled libraries with a default quota of 50 GB and 100 000 files per project.